AMS-Data-G13/AMS-Data-G13.github.io/_pages/assignment-2.md

 ### If only clean energy can be used, how many solar panels or wind turbines are needed?

-### Is it possible to accommodate these facili�es within the city?
+### Is it possible to accommodate these facilities within the city?

 ### Would their be any effect on the water quality if there are less/no canal boats using fossil fules?